Tuesday, May 31, 2011

 As some of you may know, everything has to be labeled and dated in a professional kitchen to keep track of new and old ingredients and to know what is what.
 Typically, and as is the case at Restaurant Eugene, people just use tape and write on the tape.
 So, as I was writing the same label over and over 14 times for my jam (Garlic Scape Jam 5/31), I began to feel like I was promoting some sort of weird music festival.

+My next task was to sort out the good and bad leaves of arugula, which we would be using later in the week to make a pesto.
 As David informed me, "We only want the good ones.
 No yellow leaves or spots.
 If there is a yellow leaf of arugula in the mix, then the pesto might not hold together."
 With instructions like these, it was difficult to find leaves of arugula that meet the criteria.

 If you had a little bit of yellow around the edges, you go in the compost bin.
 If you had one small brown spot, into the compost bin.
 If you look slightly wilted, into the compost bin.